Hahmedsyed/ibmhackathon/README.md

 ## .env File Setup

-Create (or modify) a file named `.env` in the same directory as `project_analyzer.py` with the following contents (or equivalent values for your environment):
+Create a file named `.env` in the same directory as `project_analyzer.py` with the following contents (or equivalent values for your environment):

 ```env
 IBM_API_KEY=Your_IBM_Cloud_API_key